-Company Management will arrange the provision of the following facilities that will be described in the Project Fire Plan.
+The company management shall arrange the provision of the following facilities that will be described in the Project Fire Plan/ Fire Risk Assessment.

 Fire Extinguishers

 - Check weekly to see that they are in their proper position, have not been discharged or have lost pressure (if fitted with an indicator). - Annual inspection by a competent person. - When applicable extinguishers shall be tested by discharge, undertaken in accordance with the manufacturer's instructions by a qualified engineer.